moussa755/moussa755/README.md

 I am Egyptian from Alexandria.
 I love Software engineering and I love  AI.

-### Talking about Personal Stuffs:
+### Speaking of personal things:

-- 👨🏽‍💻 I’m currently a medical student at my 4th year;
+👨🏽‍💻 I am currently a computer science student in my fourth year;
-- 🤔 My interests are with iOS and macOS programming, AI in medical, Python etc..;
+🤔 My interests are with Software Engineering and macOS, Artificial Intelligence, Python, etc..;
-- 💼 I’m pursuing a Bachelor's degree in Medical Imaging;
-- 💬 Ask me about anything, I am happy to help;
+💼 I am in training at ALX company in the field of software engineering 💬 Ask me anything, I'm happy to help;
-- 📫 Please email me if you have any questions.
+📫 Please email me if you have any questions.

 ### Languages and Tools: